Family, rescuers praise Minnesota man pinned under tree for 4 days

 Farasyn was among the emergency workers who arrived on the scene after 4 p.m.
 Monday.

 “I couldn’t even guess how much that tree weighed,” he said.
-Definitely thousands of pounds — “it was a big one,” Farasyn said.“It’s a tedious and meticulous rescue.
-One wrong cut and something catastrophically could wrong.”
+Definitely thousands of pounds — “it was a big one,” Farasyn said.
+“It’s a tedious and meticulous rescue.
+One wrong cut and something catastrophically could go wrong.”

 After nearly two hours of careful cuts, the firefighters rolled the trunk a bit and pulled Ceplecha free.
 That’s when pain overwhelmed him.
 “It wasn’t good,” Farasyn said.